-Fleet Management consists of twenty-seven full time employees providing services at 3 Maintenance Facilities.
-The Fleet Division maintains 1,250 assets worth \$43 million.
+Fleet Management consists of twenty-seven full-time employees providing services at 3 Maintenance Facilities.
+The Fleet Division maintains ~1,250 assets worth \$45 million.
 County assets include equipment for landscaping, snow removal, construction, and road maintenance as well as a fleet of medium/heavy trucks, trailers, and passenger vehicles.
 Assets are spread over 20 County departments.

-- Develop vehicle and equipment specifications that offer the best possible versatility and efficiency, as well as meet the needs requirements of the requesting department. - Maintain all assigned assets with proactive preventive maintenance programs, repair services, and mobile fueling. - Implementation of fleet management technology, to include vehicle telematics, allowing for real time, data driven, information increasing operational efficiency and accountability.
-Continue the initiative to reduce overall age of fleet from current average age of 11+ years
+- Develop vehicle and equipment specifications that offer the best possible versatility and efficiency, as well as meet the needs and requirements of the requesting department. - Maintain all assigned assets with proactive preventive maintenance programs, repair services, and mobile fueling. - Implement fleet management technology, to include vehicle telematics, allowing for real time, data driven, information increasing operational efficiency and accountability. - Utilize the data and information derived from fleet management systems, i.e. management software and vehicle telematics, to best determine vehicle and equipment replacements and continuing to modernize the County's fleet.